 How will debt collectors contact me?

 They can’t contact you before 8 a.m. or after 9 p.m.
-They’re also prohibited from repeatedly calling to annoy you, though the law doesn’t specify a number of times they’re allowed to call before it’s considered harassment.
+They’re also prohibited from repeatedly calling to annoy you, though the law doesn’t specify how often they’re allowed to call before it’s considered harassment.

-Debt collectors are also advised to respect any reasonable requests you have for contact within specific hours and they can’t call you at work if you request or continue to call at all if you send in a letter requesting they stop.
-If you think a debt collector is contacting you too often, or not giving you an opportunity to respond, you can contact the company to complain or contact the Consumer Financial Protection Bureau.
+Debt collectors are also advised to respect any reasonable requests you have for contact within specific hours.
+And they can’t call you at work if you request they don’t, or continue to call at all if you send a letter requesting they stop.
+If you think a debt collector is contacting you too often, or not giving you an opportunity to respond, contact the company to complain or contact the Consumer Financial Protection Bureau.